Cervical Cancer Screening

 The purpose of screening is early diagnosis and treatment.
-Screening tests are administered to people without current symptoms, but who may be at risk for certain diseases or conditions.
+Screening tests are given to people without symptoms, but who may be at high risk for certain diseases or conditions.

-- A Pap AND HPV test every 5 years for women aged 30-65 years.
-It is your option to continue with Pap testing every 3 years if you choose to do so.
+- Have a Pap AND HPV test every 5 years for women aged 25 to 65 years.
+They may continue with Pap tests every 3 years, if desired.

-- For women aged 65 years and older—Stop having Pap and HPV tests if you had regular results for a consecutive period of time.
-An example would be 3 normal test results in a row and no abnormal results in the past 10 years.
+- For women aged 65 years and older—Stop having Pap and HPV tests if tests have been normal for the past 10 years.

-Pap tests may be recommended more often if you have abnormal results or certain conditions, such as:
+Pap tests may be recommended more often for those with:

-- Suppressed immune system from a health condition (such as HIV) or medications
+- A weak immune system from a health condition (such as HIV) or medicine

 - History of cervical dysplasia or cervical cancer